Disneyland's Star Wars Galaxy's Edge up close: My trip to a galaxy far, far away at Disneyland

-Disney wants to make all your Star Wars dreams come true at the new Galaxy's Edge park inside Disneyland.
-From riding shotgun in the cockpit of the Millennium Falcon, having your drink at Oga's Cantina, or getting interrogated by a Stormtrooper on your way to the bathroom.
+Disney wants to make all your Star Wars dreams come true at the new Galaxy's Edge park inside Disneyland -- from riding shotgun in the cockpit of the Millennium Falcon to having your drink at Oga's Cantina or getting interrogated by a Stormtrooper on your way to the bathroom.

-Most Star Wars fans have only dreamed of what it would be like to travel to that galaxy far, far away, and on Wednesday, my dream became a reality.
-Or as close to that reality as this fan will get in her lifetime at least, unless light speed comes sooner than expected.
+Most Star Wars fans have only fantasized about what it would be like to travel to that galaxy far, far away, and on Wednesday, my dream became a reality.
+Or as close to that reality as I will get in my lifetime, unless light speed comes sooner than expected.

 In space terms, I was basically on the maiden voyage to Batuu at Galaxy's Edge, a fantasy planet you won't recognize from any of the main films, tucked away in the outer rim between that far off galaxy and Disneyland.